DAck29/Food-Non-Food-Classification/README.md

-# Image Gallery and Deep Learning for image editing and analysis
+# Classification of Meal Images into Major Food Categories and differentiating between Food and non-Food Items

 Welcome fellow coders, tech enthusiasts, designers or curious minds to our project.
-We are thrilled to have you here and excited to show you around in our image gallery editor that does basic editing functions and uses a CNN model for further analysis.
+We are thrilled to have you here and excited to show you around in our classification pipeline that includes evaluation with performance metrices, Out-of-Distribution (OOD) detection methods and more!

 ## Table of Contents
 - [Project Overview](#projectoverview)